View by subject• Art Galleries

 Exhibits'Drama of Heaven and Earth'

-The Cantor Arts Center will arrange an exhibit called "Drama of Heaven and Earth: The Theatrical Traditions of Japan," which tells the history of the Japanese dramatic art of Noh through masks, ceramics, prints and other visual materials.
+The Cantor Arts Center tells the history of the Japanese dramatic art of Noh in an exhibit called "Drama of Heaven and Earth: The Theatrical Traditions of Japan," which is composed of masks, ceramics, prints and other visual materials.
 Wednesday-Monday, Sept.
 17-July 13, 11 a.m.-5 p.m.; Thursday til 8 p.m.
 Free.
 Cantor Arts Center, 328 Lomita Drive, Stanford.

 Exhibits'Fatal Laughs: The Art of Robert Arneson'